 You are a good candidate for a breast lift if you have drooping breasts and would like them to feel and look more youthful.
 A breast lift is commonly performed after pregnancy and breast feeding, significant weight loss, or as breasts age.
 If you plan on having children in the future, you should wait to have a breast lift.
 In addition, you should be reasonably healthy and a nonsmoker.
 You must be emotionally mature, understand your motivations for having this procedure, and have realistic expectations about what the surgery can achieve.

-During your consultation, your surgeon will complete a careful examination and discuss your goals, concerns, and the treatment options that best address your particular situation.
+During your initial consultation at The Plastic Surgery Group, your plastic surgeon will complete a careful examination and discuss your goals, concerns, and the treatment options that best address your particular situation.

 General (occasional local anaesthetic if small lift)

 Return to work 1-3 weeks.

 The design of the lift can vary considerably depending on the shape and size of your breasts.
 The more droop to the breasts, the more skin needs to be removed to tighten them, which may mean longer incisions.

 You will have a preoperative visit with a nurse to review the details of what to expect during your surgery and recovery.
 You may need to get some baseline blood tests and sometimes meet with an anesthesia doctor prior to surgery.
 You will be asked to stop taking all over-the-counter pain or fever medicines (except Tylenol) and blood thinners for two weeks prior to your procedure.
 As well, many herbal medicines can cause bleeding and so need to be stopped before surgery, such as ginkgo biloba, St. John's Wort, and high doses of fish oil, flax seed oil, or vitamin E.